Interested in Becoming a Foster?

 - Be willing to work with their foster pets.
 Many of these animals are coming directly from shelter environments, have been picked up as strays, came from a life inside of a small cage at a puppy mill or were treated with malicious intent.
 Many simply have no idea how to behave inside of a home.
 It's not their fault, and they can learn with PATIENCE, GUIDANCE, LOVE, and CONSISTENCY.

-- Have the foster animals on a leash when outside at ALL time, unless you have a completely fenced in yard.
+- Have the foster animals on a leash when outside, unless you have a completely fenced in yard.

 - Give their foster pets their medication if they need it!
 If your foster pet needs medication, you will be expected to give them their medication on time and in the correct doses.

-- Send updates on their foster pets to their Placement Coordinator on a regular basis.
+- Send updates on their foster pets to their foster manager on a regular basis.
 This would include the foster pet's likes, dislikes, biographies, and of course...lots of pictures!!
 These will all need to be kept as up to date as possible.

 - Supervise their foster pet at all times.
 When no one is at home, the foster pets should be baby gated or crated, if necessary, for safety.